MikhailMS/rust-radius/README.md

     - [ ] packet verification
       - [x] verify that incoming attributes exist in server/client dictionary, otherwise reject/ignore the packet
       - [ ] verify that incoming attributes of the correct data type,          otherwise reject/ignore the packet
+        - [x] add SupportedAttributeType enum that holds all RADIUS data types currently supported
+        - [ ] add verification for all types but string, because **Message-Authenticator** is also a string, however it is not a valid ASCII string, so either ignore all strings (easy solution) or only ignore this attribute
 - [ ] Tools
   - [x] add **IPv6**    to **Vec<u8>** conversion
   - [ ] add **Vec<u8>** to **IPv6**    conversion